idris-lang/Idris2/docs/source/updates/updates.rst

 In fact, this is how interfaces are elaborated.
 However, ``%hint`` should be used with care.
 Too many hints can lead to a large search space!

+In case two ``%hint`` for the same type are available, the compiler will raise an ambiguity error.
+If you believe that it's safe for the compiler to use any of them, you can annotate one of them as ``%defaulthint`` instead of ``%hint``.
+The compiler only uses ``%defaulthint`` as the last resort when no other hints are available, and more importantly, the compiler will not raise an ambiguity error when there is another available hint.

+Note that it's undefined which ``%defaulthint`` will be used when multiple default hints are available.

 Record fields
 -------------